Harsh-Goenka/2D-Shooter-Game/README.md

 Special thanks to `Adiraj Sir` from `CipherSchools` for his mentorship and guidance, and to the Unity community for the amazing resources and tutorials.
 #
-**Feel free to make any additional changes or add more details as needed.**